Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Multiparametric Generalized Linear Quadratic Games

 For critical regions $CR_k$ characterized by infinitely many equilibria, we want to characterize a possible subregion $\overline {CR}_k\subseteq CR_k$ where {\it variational} GNE solutions exist.
 These are special solutions in two specific ways: ($i$) they correspond to the solution of a variational inequality and ($ii$) ensure that Lagrange multipliers associated with the coupling constraints are equal across agents~\cite{facchinei2009generalized, facchinei2009nash}, i.e., the sensitivities of the agents' costs to the coupling constraints are the same.

-In the explicit GNE framework, this corresponds to selecting $y_2$ as an affine function of $p$ over $CR_K$ to ensure consensus on the optimal Lagrange multipliers $\lambda_{c,i}^*$ associated with the coupling constraints in the critical region $CR_i^{j_i}$ of the $i$-th agent's best response in~\eqref{eq:mpQP-i}.
+In the explicit GNE framework, this corresponds to selecting $y_2$ as an affine function of $p$ over $CR_k$ to ensure consensus on the Lagrange multiplier $\lambda_{c,i}$, i.e.\ the entry of the multiplier vector $\lambda_i$ in~\eqref{eq:KKT} associated with a coupling constraint $c$, in the polyhedral region $CR_i^{j_i}$ of the $i$-th agent's best response in~\eqref{eq:mpQP-i}.
 The parametric multiplier function is piecewise-affine with respect to $(x_{-i},p)$~\cite[Theorem 2]{bemporad2002explicit}: